SelinCetinkaya/impression/README.md

 ## Post-MVP

 > I would like to be able to have users follow each other so that they can curate their specific experience.
 I would also like to have a list of all of the photos that a user has liked.
 I would render this to another page so that a user can revisit previously liked photos.
+Additionally if time permits I would like to allow subcomments so users can respond to other users' comments.

 ***